-And in another "shared" past life, this time among the Druze of Lebanon (an unorthodox sect of Islam who believe in reincarnation)
+And in another "shared" past life, this time among the Druze of Lebanon (an unorthodox sect of Islam who believe in reincarnation) two boys both claimed to be Melhem Mlaheb reincarnated.
+Miaheb apparently died in a war zone, when a shell hit his bulldozer.

 In this latter case, however, the boss of the factory said that he had worked there over 20 years and never encountered anyone by that name.
 That left the second boy to be investigated.
-Unfortunately, he got the name of his wife in the past life wrong: it was Amira, not Bassima.5 Quite an error and hardly a pointer towards reincarnation.
+Unfortunately, he got the name of his wife in the past life wrong: it was Amira, not Bassima.
+Quite an error and hardly a pointer towards reincarnation.